GPUOpen-Tools/radeon_gpu_profiler/Known_Issues.md

 # Known Issues

 1)  Radeon Developer Panel will NOT capture profiles from AMD multi-GPU configurations (e.g. two AMD GPUs).
 It will work with one AMD GPU and other competitor cards installed in the same machine.
 Please note that the primary monitor will need to be configured for the AMD GPU/monitor combination.
+For systems consisting of an AMD APU and AMD discrete GPU, capturing profiles should work, but an error may be logged in the Radeon Developer Panel regarding not being able to set peak clock mode.
+It is recommended that the GPU in the APU be disabled in the BIOS.
 2)  Radeon Developer Panel can only capture a profile on a single AMD GPU at a time.
 3)  Radeon Developer Panel cannot capture profiles from competitor GPUs.
 4)  Radeon Developer Panel will NOT capture profiles from Windows Insider Editions.